Faculty gather for protest against YSU’s fall COVID plan

 Vopat said professors and faculty cannot individually require masks in their classrooms or offices.

 The issue has gotten the attention of at least one local lawmaker, State Rep. Al Cutrona (R – Canfield).
-He issued the following statement Thursday:
+He expressed his support of YSU’s current policy in a statement Thursday:

 I strongly commend YSU’s decision to not require masks for students as we head into the fall 2021 semester.
 As a former YSU student, I’m proud to be a Penguin as they are opening back up their institution correctly in getting back to normal.
 This is the prime example of how the rest of our state institutions should be operating.
 They have weighed the options and responded appropriately with their precautionary guidelines while not mandating heavily burdensome restrictions.”